-Stability helps to connect policymakers, practitioners, academics and others with timely, open-access and peer-reviewed research on a wide range of issues related to stabilisation, peacekeeping, state building, crime and violence prevention, development cooperation and humanitarian action.
-All articles, commentaries and practice notes published with Stability are freely accessible and widely disseminated in academic, policy and practitioner networks.
+Stability helps to connect policymakers, practitioners, academics and others with timely, peer-reviewed research on a wide range of issues related to stabilization, peacekeeping, state building, crime and violence prevention, development cooperation and humanitarian action.
+All articles, commentaries and practice notes published by Stability are freely accessible and widely disseminated in academic, policy and practitioner networks.
 Stability is dedicated to providing a vehicle for academics and researchers based in fragile, failed and conflict-affected states (FFCAS) to publish their work.

 Stability not only features evidence-based research and analysis but also promotes a more timely and responsive model of publishing – one which ensures that individuals in violence-affected and transitional contexts have an opportunity not only to read our content but also to submit articles for consideration by our expert pool of peer reviewers.
 For more information regarding Stability, visit the ABOUT page.

 Works published with Stability are having a growing impact on policy and practice given the journal’s open-access publishing model and the expertise of its contributors.
 Stability disseminate its articles, practice notes and commentaries not only through this website but also through several dozen other online portals and communities of practice to ensure that they reach people working in and on violence-affected environments around the world.
 The results are telling: several articles published with Stability have been viewed thousands of times – compared to a few dozen times for most pay-walled journals – in only a matter of months and are particularly being read in countries and regions facing security dilemmas.
 More than half of downloads of Stability’s content are coming from places like Nigeria, India, Indonesia, South Africa, Brazil, Colombia and Kenya.
 Learn more about Stability’s open access, impact-oriented publishing model by visiting the ABOUT page.